 Other: Includes outstanding retentions on infrastructure & regeneration projects and various other scheme commitments.

-25.6 Revaluations
+26.6 Revaluations

 The Authority has adopted a rolling programme of revaluations to ensure that all assets are revalued at intervals of not more than 5 years.
-In 2022/2023, the range of assets were revalued by the Authority's appointed valuers, Savills (UK) Limited.